Nissan sees $5.3 billion red hole as restructuring losses mount

 Nissan said it will post a net loss of as much as ¥750 billion ($5.3 billion) for the fiscal year that ended in March as restructuring charges weigh on the struggling carmaker that’s seeking a turnaround.

-While Nissan slightly raised its sales forecast late Thursday, its statement warned that its net loss could be ¥700 billion to ¥750 billion.
-"This is primarily due to changes in the competitive environment and deterioration in sales performance,” it said.
-That would be Nissan’s biggest-ever loss on a annual basis.

 The even weaker-than-expected results will put increasing pressure on Nissan to find another lifeline after talks for a tie-up with Honda formally ended earlier this year.
-That led to the ouster of CEO Makoto Uchida, who warned at the time that it would be "difficult to survive” without a partnership of some sort.
+That led to the ouster of Chief Executive Officer Makoto Uchida, who warned at the time that it would be "difficult to survive” without a partnership of some sort.

-Shares of Nissan have taken a beating this year and are down 31%, on top of a 13% decline in 2024.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.